 Two-Year LLM students will have an entire year of studies with intensive support in legal English combined with concentrated exposure to regular law classes and immersion in the local legal community.
 This intensive preparation will help students enter their second year of studies with a solid foundation in and a good understanding of the academic and linguistic requirements of an LLM program.

-Earning the LLM in U.S. Law permits Washington University law graduates to sit for several states' bar examinations, including the New York State Bar Exam — the most popular bar among foreign lawyers.
+Earning the LLM in U.S. Law permits Washington University law graduates to sit for several states' bar examinations, including the New York State Bar Exam, which is the most popular bar among foreign lawyers.

-This LLM program is an ideal environment for experienced attorneys and recent law graduates alike to pursue any number of significant professional and academic goals, such as:
+This LLM program is an ideal environment for experienced attorneys and recent law graduates alike to pursue any number of significant professional and academic goals, such as the following:

 - Gaining practical and theoretical knowledge of U.S. and international law

 - Developing expertise in a specialized field of law

-- Strengthening one's ability to represent clients who have business dealings in the U.S. or with U.S. companies and firms.
+- Strengthening one's ability to represent clients who have business dealings in the United States or with U.S. companies and firms

 - Improving one's representation of American clients who conduct business abroad